Multiple tilings associated to d-Bonacci beta-expansions: Preliminaries

-The Rauzy fractals induce a multiple tiling, as was shown in Theorem~4.10 of~\cite{KS}.
-We recall that the family of tiles $\TT\eqdef\{\RR(x)\}_{x\in\Z[\beta]\cap\XS}$ is a \defined{multiple tiling} if the following is satisfied: \begin{enumerate} \item The tiles $\RR(x)$ take only finitely many shapes (i.e., are only finitely many modulo translation in $\R^{d-1}$). \item The family $\TT$ is locally finite, i.e., for every bounded set $U\subset\R^{d-1}$, only finitely many tiles from $\TT$ intersect $U$. \item The family $\TT$ covers $\R^{d-1}$, i.e., for every $y\in\R^{d-1}$ there exists $\RR(x)\in\TT$ such that $y\in\RR(x)$. \item Every tile $\RR(x)$ is a closure of its interior. \item There exists an integer $m\geq1$ such that almost every point in $\R^{d-1}$ lies in exactly $m$ tiles from $\TT$; this $m$ is called the \defined{covering degree} of~$\TT$. \end{enumerate} If $m=1$, we say that $\TT$ is a \defined{tiling}.
+The Rauzy fractals induce a multiple tiling, as will follow from the work of Kalle and Steiner"_\cite[Theorem~4.10]{KS}.
+We recall that the family of tiles $\TT\eqdef\{\RR(x)\}_{x\in\Z[\beta]\cap\XS}$ is a \defined{multiple tiling} iff the following is satisfied: \begin{enumerate} \item The tiles $\RR(x)$ take only finitely many shapes (i.e., are only finitely many modulo translations in $\R^{d-1}$). \item The family $\TT$ is locally finite, i.e., for every bounded set $U\subset\R^{d-1}$, only finitely many tiles from $\TT$ intersect $U$. \item The family $\TT$ covers $\R^{d-1}$, i.e., for every $y\in\R^{d-1}$ there exists $\RR(x)\in\TT$ such that $y\in\RR(x)$. \item Every tile $\RR(x)$ is a closure of its interior. \item There exists an integer $m\geq1$ such that almost every point in $\R^{d-1}$ lies in exactly $m$ tiles from $\TT$; this $m$ is called the \defined{covering degree} of~$\TT$. \end{enumerate} If $m=1$, we say that $\TT$ is a \defined{tiling}.
 Every multiple tiling with covering degree $m\geq2$ is a union of $m$ tilings; we call these tilings \defined{layers} of the multiple tiling.